Contributed By Rajah & Tann Singapore LLP

-Under the AA, as distinct from the IAA, unless parties have agreed otherwise, a party may appeal against an award on a question of law arising out of an award (Section 49, AA).
+Under the AA, as distinct from the IAA, unless the parties have agreed otherwise, a party may appeal against an award on a question of law arising out of the award (Section 49, AA).
 It should be noted that if the parties agree for any reason to dispense with the tribunal giving reasons for the award, that agreement would include a waiver of the right to appeal against the award on a question of law (Section 49(2), AA).

-An award will not be set aside for breach of an agreed procedure if the non-observance is derived from the applicant’s own doing, or if the challenge to the award is against the arbitral tribunal’s procedural orders or directions that fall within the exclusive domain of the arbitral tribunal (see Triulzi Cesare SRL v Xinyi Group (Glass) Co Ltd SGHC 220).
+An award will not be set aside for breach of an agreed procedure if the non-observance derives from the applicant’s own doing, or if the challenge to the award is against the arbitral tribunal’s procedural orders or directions that fall within the exclusive domain of the arbitral tribunal (see Triulzi Cesare SRL v Xinyi Group (Glass) Co Ltd SGHC 220).

-Even an award that has been remitted back to the tribunal by the Court is not immune.
+Even an award that has been remitted back to the tribunal by the court is not immune.
 In JVL Agro Industries Ltd v Agritrade International Pte Ltd 4 SLR 769, the High Court set aside an award after remitting the matter to the arbitral tribunal.
 While the award had initially been remitted to the arbitral tribunal to allow the tribunal an opportunity to cure the breach of natural justice, the arbitral tribunal sought to justify its original position instead.
 The breach was not remedied.
 As such, the High Court proceeded to set aside the award.

 Article 34, Model Law, First Schedule, IAA sets out limited grounds for challenging an arbitral decision (see 11.1 Grounds for Appeal).
-Further, Article 5, Model Law, First Schedule, IAA provides that where these grounds are not satisfied, no court may intervene in arbitral proceedings under the IAA.
+Furthermore, Article 5, Model Law, First Schedule, IAA provides that where these grounds are not satisfied, no court may intervene in arbitration proceedings under the IAA.
 In other words, Article 5, Model Law provides that the only grounds on which an award may be set aside are those set out in Article 34, Model Law.
 This was applied in PT Central Investindo v Franciscus Wongso and others and another matter SGHC 190, where the Singapore High Court had to consider the issue of whether a successful application to remove an arbitrator that was filed prior to the issuance of the final award would result in the final award, which was subsequently issued, being set aside.
-There, the Court (with reference to Article 5, Model Law) held that a successful application to remove an arbitrator in itself does not automatically render an award a nullity, although a challenge to an arbitrator’s impartiality or independence is a ground for setting aside under Article 34(2)(a)(iv) and Article 34(2)(b)(ii), Model Law.
+There, the court (with reference to Article 5, Model Law) held that a successful application to remove an arbitrator in itself does not automatically render an award a nullity, although a challenge to an arbitrator’s impartiality or independence is a ground for setting aside under Article 34(2)(a)(iv) and Article 34(2)(b)(ii), Model Law.

 Judicial review of the merits of a case is not permitted under the IAA (see 11.1 Grounds for Appeal).
-In TMM Division Maritima SA de CV v Pacific Richfield Marine Pte Ltd SGHC 186, the Singapore High Court held that parties “must not be encouraged to dress up and massage their unhappiness with the substantive outcome into an established ground for challenging an award.”
+In TMM Division Maritima SA de CV v Pacific Richfield Marine Pte Ltd SGHC 186, the Singapore High Court held that parties “must not be encouraged to dress up and massage their unhappiness with the substantive outcome into an established ground for challenging an award”.

 Singapore is a signatory to the New York Convention, which is enacted in full in Schedule 2, IAA.
-The Convention has been in force since 19 November 1986, with the reservation that the Convention will only be applied to the recognition and enforcement of awards made in the territory of another contracting state.
+The convention has been in force since 19 November 1986, with the reservation that the convention will only be applied to the recognition and enforcement of awards made in the territory of another contracting state.